 In our testing, Moshi’s Digits performed quite well.
 They happened to be super-comfortable too.
 In fact, these gloves are quite comfortable even after many hours of continuous use.
 Just be mindful of the outdoor conditions especially when you plan to be out for a lengthy period.
 At $29.95, these touchscreen gloves are well-priced in the marketplace in addition to outperforming much of competition within its category.

 Do you think Digits are the best touchscreen gloves available today?
 Have you tried or currently own a pair of Moshi’s Digits?
-Let us know if you agree or disagree with our analysis in the comment section below or via social media.
+Let us know if you agree or disagree with our analysis via social media or in the comment section below.
 We’re eager to hear your thoughts.

 Don’t hesitate to head over to the Moshi’s Press Page to see their latest announcements, and please check out our previous Moshi product reviews.
 We believe you’ll find them most useful.